ouspg/graas/README.md

 * GitHub API access https://github.com/cli/go-gh (Might not needed much)
 * Building Containers https://github.com/containers/buildah
   * No root required, we want that
 * Possibly also some other build tool should be considered for general binaries.
 For every task, there should be some common ground to define building of the binary and extract the output
   * Maybe Task https://github.com/go-task/task
   * Most likely for Go, C and Rust binaries at first
   * Also PDF, .docx generation is possible in the future, very versatile is required

+ ## Getting started with the code

+ 1. Install Go
+ 2. `go build` will install required dependencies
+ 3. `go run main.go` will run the Cobra root command and it will print help text